 - Plan Ahead: Planning your activities and meals before you leave not only helps you budget, but also keeps you from wasting time with the what-do-we-do-next conversation.
 With a little prep work, you can not only avoid wasting time, you have a better chance of keeping your group happy with your meal choices.
 To top it all off, when you plan your activities ahead of time, you can use your budget more strategically.

 Travel can be expensive.
-But, I never have regretted spending money on these vacation experiences.
-Using these strategies, it is possible to plan an awesome trip without breaking the bank!
+But, I never have regretted spending money on these experiences.
+Using these strategies, it is possible to stretch the vacation budget and have an awesome trip without breaking the bank!